maschersebastian/task-manager-app/README.md

 - Xcode 13.0+
 - Swift 5.5+

-## Installation
+## Installation & Testing

-1. Clone this repository
+1. Create a new Xcode project:
-2. Open SwiftUITaskManager.swift in Xcode
+   - Open Xcode
+   - Create a new project (File > New > Project)
+   - Choose "App" under iOS or macOS
+   - Set the interface to "SwiftUI"
+   - Choose your target platform (iOS or macOS)

+2. Replace the default ContentView.swift with the contents of SwiftUITaskManager.swift

-3. Build and run the project
+3. Build and run the project in Xcode (⌘R)

-## Usage
+## Testing Instructions

-### Adding a Task
+To test the key functionality:

+1. Launch the app in Xcode's simulator
+2. Test adding a new task:
-1. Click the "+" button in the toolbar
+   - Tap the "+" button
-2. Fill in the task details:
+   - Fill in task details
-   - Title (required)
-   - Description (optional)
+   - Save the task
+   - Verify it appears in the list

+3. Test editing a task:
+   - Tap on an existing task
+   - Modify its details
-   - Due Date
+   - Save changes
-   - Priority (Low, Medium, High)
-3. Click "Save"

-### Managing Tasks
+   - Verify changes are reflected

+4. Test task completion:
-- Mark tasks as complete by clicking the circle button
+   - Tap the circle button next to a task
-- Edit a task by tapping on it
+   - Verify it's marked as completed
+   - Check if it appears in the "Completed" filter

+5. Test deleting a task:
-- Delete a task by swiping left
+   - Swipe left on a task
-- Filter tasks using the segmented control at the top

-### Task Properties
-- Title: The name or brief description of the task
+   - Tap delete
+   - Verify it's removed from the list

+6. Test persistence:
+   - Add some tasks
-- Description: Additional details about the task
+   - Close and reopen the app
-- Due Date: When the task needs to be completed
-- Priority: Low, Medium, or High
-- Status: Complete or Incomplete
+   - Verify tasks are still there

 ## Converting from Python Version